 Whether it’s the sound of a loved one’s voice, a favorite piece of music or an important alarm, the ability to hear contributes greatly to quality of life.
-So it’s important to recognize when an individual might be suffering any loss of hearing ability, and to measure the degree and severity of that loss—because it’s the first step in the journey to better hearing.
+So it’s important to recognize when an individual might be suffering any loss of hearing ability, and to measure the degree and severity of that loss with an audiology exam—because it’s the first step in the journey to better hearing.

 A hearing test, commonly known as an audiogram, is one of the most helpful and precise resources available today for helping individuals learn about the extent of their hearing loss.
-While the test is easy and painless under the supervision of a trained hearing care professional, knowing what to expect can help you feel even more empowered going into the experience.
-Here’s what you need to know about how an audiogram measures hearing ability, what to expect during the test and how to interpret the hearing test results.
+While the test is easy and painless under the supervision of a trained hearing care professional, knowing what to expect can help you feel even more empowered going into your hearing aid evaluation.
+Here’s what you need to know about how an audiology exam measures hearing ability, what to expect during the test and how to interpret the hearing test results.

 Audiometry is the science of measuring an individual’s ability to hear variations in intensity and pitch of sound.
 This also includes finer details of hearing such as perceiving different frequencies, recognizing different parts of speech and distinguishing the human voice from background noise.

 The intensity of sound is measured in audiometry in decibels (dB).
 Some decibel examples:

 The tone or pitch of sound is measured in Hertz (Hz) cycles per second.
 Examples include:

 In some cases, a healthcare provider might choose to test for hearing loss with simple examinations that can be done in the doctor’s office.